bobheadxi/bobheadxi.github.io/_posts/2020-4-8-maps-and-shenanigans.md

 interactions working by moving context subscription to the topmost level (I suppose rendering it pointless, but oh well) and removing all `mapState` depenedencies from `updateMapState`.
 Slides then check for loading/error state, and if they are selected, call `updateMapState` through `useEffect`.
-Check out the commmit [here](https://github.com/bobheadxi/society-and-air-quality/commit/23ef2fac30edd373958526e5397b8bbb7cc3950c)!
+Check out the commit [here](https://github.com/bobheadxi/society-and-air-quality/commit/23ef2fac30edd373958526e5397b8bbb7cc3950c)!
 It's not very clean, and I still can't get map transitions working so I suspect I'm still doing something wrong, but it's something.

 <p align="center">